jneilliii/OctoPrint-BambuPrinter/README.md

     https://github.com/jneilliii/OctoPrint-BambuPrinter/archive/master.zip

+## I plan to make a config file soon for easier set up.
+## Ensure your putting working-watchdog.py, bambucam.py and auto-bambu-cam.sh to be in yiur home directory for east access.

 You need to set up the scripts with your information.

 Bambu lan access code

 Bambu printer IP

 install a python environment at the location of /home/$USER/bambucam/bin/activate
 ## Install Python environment
 ```sh